emilyclam/PogoBot/README.md

 - **BeautifulSoup** was used to scrape information off of the **leekduck.com** website.
 - **JSON** was used in tangent with **Pogo API** to get information about raid bosses and type effectiveness.

+### Lessons Learned
+I ran into many issues surrounding repeatability and modularization.
+There were many processes that I coded, and then copy and pasted whenever I needed to reuse that code.

+This eventually made it really inconveneint whenever I had to make changes, since I had to adapt the changes to all the instances of that process.

+Eventually I modularized my code by breaking up small tasks into functions that I could then easily edit and reuse.
+However, if I had done this from the get-go I would've saved a lot of time and headache.
+In the future I'll be more careful with setting up my code to modularize the repeated processes (there's a certain word i'm looking for--) scalable.

+This taught me how to make my code scalable.

   what I set out to achieve from the project what I learned, where I think I could improve why I did not improve it